Stvad/CrowdAnki/README.md

 # CrowdAnki
 [![Build Status](https://travis-ci.org/Stvad/CrowdAnki.svg?branch=master)](https://travis-ci.org/Stvad/CrowdAnki)

-**CrowdAnki** is a plugin for http://ankisrs.net/ that allows users to import and export decks/notes and all relevant information in a hierarchical JSON format.
-The main purpose is to facilitate crowdsourcing for Anki decks and notes.
+**CrowdAnki** is a plugin for http://ankisrs.net/ that allows users to import and export decks/notes and all relevant information in a JSON format.
+The main purpose is to facilitate crowd-sourcing for Anki decks and notes.

+Starting with version 0.6 it also features a close integration with Git.
+Providing you with an ability to **automatically maintain history of edits** for your decks.
+See more details [below][#snapshots].

 AnkiWeb link for the plugin: https://ankiweb.net/shared/info/1788670778